AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

-Our proposed architecture builds upon the original VGAE \cite{kipf2016variationalgraphautoencoders} and extends it by incorporating elements from GraphMAE \cite{GraphMAE} and HGMAE \cite{tian2023heterogeneousgraphmaskedautoencoders}.
-Our architecture is designed to reconstruct both node features and graph structure during training.
+Our proposed architecture builds on the original VGAE \cite{kipf2016variationalgraphautoencoders} and extends it by incorporating elements from GraphMAE \cite{GraphMAE} and HGMAE \cite{tian2023heterogeneousgraphmaskedautoencoders}.
+Our architecture is designed to reconstruct both the node features and the graph structure during training.
 The main upgrades introduced in our design are as follows.

-We are using the same masking component as used in GraphMAE \cite{GraphMAE} and HGMAE \cite{tian2023heterogeneousgraphmaskedautoencoders}, but instead of masking both latent embeddings and original graph embeddings, we only mask the original graph nodes.
+We are using the same masking component as used in GraphMAE \cite{GraphMAE} and HGMAE \cite{tian2023heterogeneousgraphmaskedautoencoders}, but we only mask the original graph nodes.
 We made this decision because during the evaluation of AutoGraphAD there was a negligible improvement when using double masking.

 We incorporated random edge drop during training to force the model to learn non-trivial relationships between nodes \cite{tian2023heterogeneousgraphmaskedautoencoders}.
 We have also incorporated negative edge sampling as a contrastive learning objective to help the autoencoder to better distinguish between real and fake edges.
-This helps our autoencoder to learn better the structure of the graphs.

 For structural reconstruction, we use an enhanced Dot Product.
 The enhanced Dot Product uses learnable weights to better capture the structural dependencies of the graphs.
 This is because a heterogeneous graph can be split into smaller bipartite graphs \cite{Shi2022}.
 This allows us to assign a learnable weight for each of the edge types and better capture that individual relationship.
 For the structural reconstruction error, we use Binary Cross entropy loss as seen in the original VGAE paper \cite{kipf2016variationalgraphautoencoders}.